GH0STH4CKER/XSSploit/README.md

 ## 📜 Introduction
 This Python script is designed to test websites for Cross-Site Scripting (XSS) vulnerabilities.
 It allows you to provide a target URL, detect input fields, and test various payloads to identify potential security weaknesses.

+## Disclaimer ⚠️

+**This script is provided for educational purposes only.
+Unauthorized use of this script for malicious intent is illegal and unethical.
+Be sure to adhere to ethical standards and legal regulations when using your programming skills.**

 ## 📋 Table of Contents
 1. [Introduction](#introduction)
 2. [Getting Started](#getting-started)